Mohamad Kasebi

-Biography
+Life and career

-Mohammad Kasbi was born on Saturday, June 25, 1961, in Abshar Alley, Rey Street, Tehran.
-Received in 1350.

-Mohammad Kasbi started his almost semi-professional theatrical activity with the theater group at the age of thirteen in the South Youth Palace in Railway Square.

-He participated in the entrance exam in 1350 and was accepted in the field of medicine, but due to his interest in studying theater at the Faculty of Fine Arts, he gave up medicine and went to the army in 1351.
+Mohammad Kasebi was born in Abshar Alley, Rey Street, Tehran on 26 May 1951.
+He started his almost semi-professional theatrical activity with the theatre group at the age of 13 in the South Youth Palace in Railway Square.
+Kasebi participated in the entrance exam, and was accepted in the field of medicine, but due to his interest in studying theatre at the Faculty of Fine Arts, he gave up medicine and went to the army.

-In 1974, after returning from the army, he participated in the entrance exam again and was accepted in the field of acting and directing cinema and theater and entered the Faculty of Dramatic Arts.
+In 1974, after returning from the army, he participated in the entrance exam again and was accepted in the field of acting and directing film and theatre, and entered the Faculty of Dramatic Arts.

-Mohammad Kasbi did his dubbing before studying and during that time at the Drama College.
+Kasebi performed dubbing before studying and during that time at the Drama College.
 During his college days, he played many plays, including "A Long Play" directed by Jafar Vali, "Mada" directed by Manizheh Moamedi, "Moonlight for the Deprived" directed by Shahnaz Jaberizadeh, "Scarecrows at Night", "Carol", He played "Passengers", "Sing in the Fog", "The World's Best Dad", "Spider" and و.
 Mohammad Kasbi was in the last year of the School of Dramatic Arts when the revolution won.

 After the revolution, the first play that went on the stage was the work of the students of the Drama College, in which Mohammad Kasbi was also a member and in which he played a role.
 "Letter Movement" was written by Martyr Hossein Qashqaei and directed by Davood Daneshvar.

-Mohammad Kasbi founded the Islamic Thought and Art Center with some friends in early 1979, which was later renamed the "Art Center".
+He founded the Islamic Thought and Art Center with some friends in early 1979, which was later renamed the "Art Center".
 He also founded the Performing Arts Center of the Ministry of Guidance.
 From the middle of 1981, the dubbing work, the management of the radio show unit and the responsibility of the Center for the Performing Arts left everyone and he devoted all his time and focus to the field of art and the beginning of filmmaking for the field.

-Mohammad Kasbi has also written several plays, including the published plays "Leech" and "Archive".
+Kasebi also wrote several plays, including the published plays "Leech" and "Archive".
 He also won the festival.
-In addition to all his responsibilities, he has written and directed several screenplays, such as the screenplay "Swimming in Winter", which received a commendation from the Teacher Festival.
-He has also written the films "Aphids" and "Messenger" and several other screenplays that have been approved by the Ministry of Guidance and these screenplays have been provided to the Farabi Cinema Foundation and the General Directorate of Experimental Cinema of the Ministry of Guidance.
+In addition to all his responsibilities, he wrote and directed several screenplays, such as the screenplay "Swimming in Winter", which received a commendation from the Teacher Festival.
+Kasebi also wrote the films "Aphids" and "Messenger" and several other screenplays that have been approved by the Ministry of Guidance and these screenplays have been provided to the Farabi Cinema Foundation and the General Directorate of Experimental Cinema of the Ministry of Guidance.
 The script is "Home".
 He wrote a number of other screenplays that he never submitted.

-In addition to acting in the field of art, Mohammad Kasbi was also engaged in other activities.
+In addition to acting in the field of art, Kasebi was also engaged in other activities.

+Kasebi died in Tehran on 11 October 2025, at the age of 74.